Rubberverse/qor-caddy/README.md

 Uh... right.
 It also includes common plugins you would've probably liked to have but didn't want to go through the trouble of manually building caddy from source.

-**Plugins included**: Cloudflare, Route53, DuckDNS, AliDNS, Gandi, Porkbun, Namecheap, Google Domains, Netlify, AcmeDNS, Vercel, Namesilo, DDNNSS, MailInAbox for extra DNS options and Coraza WAF, Caddy-DynamicDNS, Caddy-Security, Vulcain, Mercure, Replace Response, Caddy-Teapot-Module for extra features/security.
+**Plugins included**: Cloudflare, Route53, DuckDNS, AliDNS, Porkbun, Namecheap, Google Domains, Netlify, AcmeDNS, Vercel, Namesilo, DDNNSS, MailInAbox for extra DNS options and Coraza WAF, Caddy-DynamicDNS, Caddy-Security, Vulcain, Mercure, Replace Response, Caddy-Teapot-Module for extra features/security.

 ## Environment Variables